 Is your office space feeling a little cramped?
-Try these eight space-saving tips to help you make the most of the space you have.
+Try these 12 space-saving tips to help you make the most out of the space you have.

 Filing cabinets and other physical document storage units are less necessary nowadays and take up lots of space.
 So, go digital and take advantage of cloud storage systems.